 Extra traction on wet roads.
 On dry pavement, TireRack.com editors say the Kumho Ecsta PA31 "felt stable and controlled during everyday driving," with responsive steering that's "predictable and reasonably composed during quick maneuvers."
 After TireRack.com added water to the test track, the Ecsta outperformed the competition, maintaining its grip and stability across the course.
 Reviewers say its design does a good job shedding water away from the tire to prevent hydroplaning.
 Owners also say the Ecsta has excellent traction in both wet and dry conditions, though some handling doesn't quite match a competing Michelin tire.
+The Kumho's rolling resistance isn't quite as low as similar tires, however.
+TireTrack.com estimates that these tires may cause your car to use about 20 gallons more fuel (per 15,000 miles) in a year of driving when compared to fuel-efficient brands like Goodyear and Yokohama.

 Excellent tread warranty.
-The Kumho Ecsta PA31 includes a six-year, 30,000-mile warranty on tread life, which is very good for this category and price point.
+The Kumho Ecsta PA31 includes a six-year, 50,000-mile warranty on tread life, which is very good for this category and price point.
 At TireRack.com, owners say its treadwear is one of the best, rating it significantly higher than similar all-season tires from brands like Michelin, Dunlop and Goodyear.
-The Kumho's rolling resistance isn't quite as low as similar tires, according to TireRack.com experts.
-They estimate it may use about 20 gallons more fuel (per 15,000 miles) in a year of driving when compared to fuel-efficient brands like Goodyear and Yokohama.

 1. Tire Rack

 Testing High Performance All-Season Tires: Which Tires Can Help Give Your Vehicle Good Handling?, Editors of TireRack.com, Sept.
 20, 2013

 2. Tire Rack

 Kumho Ecsta PA31, Contributors to TireRack.com, As of September 2016